piercus/term-annotator/README.md

 ## Packaging

+### Local

-1. package repo into application run
+To package repo into application run:

 	- for Windows : `npm run package-windows
+	- for Ubuntu: `npm run package-linux`

+#### Packaged app is stored in:
+	- for Windows : `./term-annotator-app-linux.zip`
+	- for Ubuntu: `./term-annotator-app-windows.zip`

+## Release into GitHub assets

+Push new changes into master to release new version of app with Semantic-Release

+#### Download from GitHub

+Download app from Releases' assets: https://github.com/teamklap/term-annotator/releases
+	- for Windows : download `term-annotator-app-windows` asset
+	- for Ubuntu: download `term-annotator-app-linux` asset

+## Start app
+1. unzip packaged app:
+	- for Windows : `unzip term-annotator-app-windows.zip -d .`
-- for Ubuntu: `package-linux`
+	- for Ubuntu: `unzip term-annotator-app-linux.zip -d .`

-2. start app
+2. run app:
-- go to folder `./term-annotator-*/`
-- run `term-annotator.exe` file
+	- for Windows: `term-annotator-win32-ia32/term-annotator.exe`
+	- for Ubuntu: `term-annotator-linux-x64/term-annotator`